mgckind/container_demo/README.md

 Using [AWS EC2](https://github.com/mgckind/container_demo.git) services

-After deploying an EC2 instance:
+After deploying an EC2 instance, install docker (There are other pre-installed options, or even [Beanstalk](https://aws.amazon.com/elasticbeanstalk/)):

     sudo yum update -y
     sudo yum install -y docker git
     sudo service docker start
     sudo usermod -aG docker ec2-user

+You can either pull a repository and build the image or ise the DockeHub registry to get images

 ## Deployment -- the less simple way but still easy